gnuwimp/flEdit/README.md

 ## Building
 To build it you need a C++ 17 compiler (gcc/mingw64) and [FLTK](https://github.com/fltk/fltk) library.
 FLTK must be compiled with `--enable-use_std` flag.
-For better utf8 drawing in linux, compile with `--enable-pango` flag.
 The source will NOT compile with Microsoft Visual Studio.
 It also needs PCRE and sqlite3 libraries but these are included in the source directory.